-Chicago's infamous wormwood liqueur is good for a lot of things, whether you use Malört to liven up the night, evoke disgusted faces from unsuspecting victims or... to sanitize your hands during a viral pandemic.
+Chicago's infamous wormwood liqueur is good for a lot of things, whether you use Malört to liven up the night, evoke disgusted faces from unsuspecting victims or... to constantly sanitize your hands.

 Yes, Malört-branded hand sanitizer is now a real thing.
 The Chicago Tribune got the scoop on this brand-new product, which is being produced by CH Distillery (the folks who acquired the Jeppson's Malört and brought production back to Chicago) in compliance with WHO and FDA guidelines.
 You won't be able to buy a bottle of the stuff yourself; the one-liter containers will be donated to healthcare organizations, with distribution starting next week, according to CH Distillery director of marketing Dan Janes.